geeknik/my-awesome-stars/topics.md

 - [chain-ml/council](https://github.com/chain-ml/council) - Council is an open-source platform for the rapid development and robust deployment of customized generative AI applications
 - [kyegomez/swarms](https://github.com/kyegomez/swarms) - The Enterprise-Grade Production-Ready Multi-Agent Orchestration Framework.
 Website: https://swarms.ai
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
-- [muellerberndt/mini-agi](https://github.com/muellerberndt/mini-agi) - MiniAGI is a simple general-purpose autonomous agent based on the OpenAI API.
+- [muellerberndt/mini-agi](https://github.com/muellerberndt/mini-agi) - MiniAGI is a simple general-purpose AI agent based on the OpenAI API.
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [bee-san/Ciphey](https://github.com/bee-san/Ciphey) - ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡